-	If you’re looking for a Puerto Beach beach in the capital that is less crowded than Isla Verde, drive a little farther to Ocean Park Beach.
+If you’re looking for a beach in San Juan that’s less crowded than Isla Verde, drive a little farther to Ocean Park Beach.
 Even if Ocean Park Beach is small and doesn’t have any facilities, this public beach sports a Miami Beach-style vibe and it offers adventurers sports like kite surfing and beach volleyball.

 Poza del Obispo

 📍 Google Maps | 🅿️ Parking: In front of the beach, free | 🛎️ Where to Stay Nearby: Arecibo Inn

 Another hidden gem beach lovers can’t miss is Poza del Obispo on the north coast of Arecibo.
 Considered one of the most beautiful beaches in Puerto Rico, this public beach is a natural shallow pool formed by rock formations and is home to turquoise blue waters and golden sand.
 The west side of Poza del Obispo has stronger waves perfect for surfing enthusiasts.